Abigail0411/LITA-CLASS-DOCUMENTATION-SALES-ANALYSIS/README.md

 ### i.
 Inferences
 -#### Model Performance
 There is a noticeable decline in sales of the models in both 2014 and 2015
-  * 300P: The hight revenue generator, indicating strong market demand but there was a decrease in revenue in 2023 which might indicate changes in customer behavior or preference.
+  * 3002P: The hight revenue generator, indicating strong market demand but there was a decrease in revenue in 2023 which might indicate changes in customer behavior or preference.
   * 4500C: Moderate revenue generator, indicating a competitive market.
   * 5001C, 4500P and 4055T: These models appear to be in the same range of revenue generated with 4055T been the least revenue generator.

 ### 2. Strategic Recommendation
-The decline in revenue across all regions indicates a need for a strategic plan and implementation.
-The company should consider investigating the causes of the decline, such as changes in consumer behavior, economic factors, or competitive pressures as well as benchmarking with market prices.
+- The low sales in most of the models as seen in the coloumn charts might indicate poor quality of the product.
+The company should work on improving the quality of the models.
+- They can also consider adjusting the prices to help the models to be competitive in the market/industry.
+- Company should increase production and marketing for 3002p to capitalizeon its popularity.
 ### 3. Conclusion
-Regional sales highlights opportunities for growth in underperformimg regions and importance of maintaing strong strategies in high-performing regions.
-By researching on the factors affecting the sales and addressing the issues causing the decline iin sales will help in improving the sales performance in all regions.
+3002P modelis the strongest revenue driver and should be priotized in strtegic planning.
+By implementing the recoomendations mentioned above, it will improve their market performance.